-- (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted. - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IFRS 3 "Definition of a Business" - Amendments to IFRS 9, IAS39 and IFRS7 "Interest Rate Benchmark Reform" - Amendments to IAS 1 and IAS 8 "Definition of Material" - Amendments to IFRS 16, "Covid-19-related rent concessions" - (2) The impact of IFRS endorsed by the FSC but not yet effective
+- (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted. - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IFRS 4, "Extension of the temporary exemption from applying IFRS 9" - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 "Interest Rate Benchmark Reform- Phase 2"